 Sir Robert Anderson – At The Beginning

-Over a 100 years ago (it was republished in 1957, and in is current publication and can be purchased at any Christian book store), Sir Robert Anderson wrote the book: “The Coming Prince.”
-Sir Robert Anderson was the chief of criminal investigations for Scotland Yard, and was knighted by Queen Victoria for his service to the crown.
+Over a 100 years ago (it was republished in 1957, and it is current publication and can be purchased at any Christian book store), Sir Robert Anderson wrote the book: “The Coming Prince.”
+Sir Robert Anderson was the chief of criminal investigations for Scotland Yard and was knighted by Queen Victoria for his service to the crown.

 Sir Robert Anderson in his studies understood that the term in the English translation of the Bible, “weeks” did not simply means 7 days as we currently understand it in our English, but was a term that God utilized concerning the number 7; as in 7 weeks, 7 months, and 7 years; indicating that the true interpretation of this word, “weeks” is the word “seven” as opposed to our English understanding of 7 days only.